viinay/dockers/README.md

  Example:
     `RUN apt-get update` OR `RUN apt-get -y install apache2`

-4] CMD - used to run commands on the start of the container.These commands run only when there is no argument specified while running the container.
+4] CMD - used to run commands on the start of the container.These commands run only when there is no argument specified while running the container.CMD command gets skipped if argument is specified while running the docker.

   `CMD <cmd>`